hamdanal/rich-argparse/README.md

 The default styles used by *rich-argparse* are carefully chosen to work in different light and dark themes.

-### Customize the colors
+### Customize the font style and colors

-You can customize the colors in the output by modifying the `styles` dictionary on the formatter class. *rich-argparse* defines the following styles:
+You can customize the font style and colors of the output by modifying the values of the `styles` dictionary on the formatter
+class:

 ```python
 {